 Apply directly at United Day School.

-In 2012, the Women’s City Club decided to meet the needs of teachers in our community and created a scholarship to education majors at Laredo Community College.
+In 2012, the Women’s City Club decided to meet the needs of teachers in our community and created a scholarship to education majors at Laredo College.
 Sophomores are selected by the LACF Scholarship Committee.

 Stewart K. Martin Scholarship was established, by his daughter Melissa Peters, for graduates of Cotulla High School attending college.
 The late Stewart Martin, owner of the iconic Ben’s Western Wear in Cotulla, TX, had a commitment to growth and development of Cotulla.
 Students giving back to his beloved community by actively serving its needs are selected by the LACF Scholarship Committee.
 Applications are available on line.